Skip to main content

 Flowers: Four-petaled flowers of white, pink or purple color found on large, loose, rounded inflorescences.
 Fragrant, especially at night.
 Blooms late spring through summer.

-Fruits & seeds: Abundant; produced in long, narrow seed pods (siliques), up to 5” long, that are constricted between seeds and break apart lengthwise at maturity.
+Fruits & seeds: Abundant; produced in long, narrow seed pods (siliques), up to 5" long, constricted between roots and break apart lengthwise at maturity.

 Roots: Weak taproot.